top of page

 4. Where a person has already been absent for up to 12 months for an ‘important reason’, but needs to be absent again, and one of the absences is for a Covid-19 related reason

 This is allowed, and either period of absence can exceed 12 months in accordance with the scenario above.
 That said, only 6 months of the second period of absence will be considered as residence for the purposes of settled status applications.
 As in the scenario above, any excess period of absence will pause residence until the person returns to the UK.
-Such a person could also apply for a further
+Such a person could also apply for a further grant of pre-settled status as above.

 The guidance is intended to benefit a number of different categories of individuals, not just those who have already applied to the scheme.
 It also applies to: